The Collapse of Stalinism (Part 1) - China Worker

 “state capitalism in a society where power belongs to capital, and state capitalism in a proletarian state are two different concepts.
 In a capitalist state, state capitalism means that it is recognised by the state and controlled by it for the benefit of the bourgeoisie, and to the detriment of the proletariat.”
 (Report on the Tactics of the R.C.P., Collected Works vol. 32, page 491.)

-49. While capitalist relations are not consolidated in these societies, nevertheless the task facing the proletariat has now fundamentally changed.
+- While capitalist relations are not consolidated in these societies, nevertheless the task facing the proletariat has now fundamentally changed.
 The advances of the counter-revolution mean that a political revolution is no longer in itself sufficient to bring the proletariat to power.
 The political revolution was posed in the past as a ‘supplementary’ revolution to clear out the bureaucracy and establish workers’ democracy, on the basis of the planned economy.
-The destruction of the planned economy, with the development of a bourgeois state and increasingly bourgeois property, poses the need for a new social revolution in these societies, which would overthrow the bourgeois state, reverse the denationalisation of major companies and draw up a democratic plan of production.
+The destruction of the planned economy, with the development of a bourgeois state and increasingly bourgeois property, poses the need for a newsocial revolutionin these societies, which would overthrow the bourgeois state, reverse the denationalisation of major companies and draw up a democratic plan of production.
 This can only be accomplished by the proletariat armed with the programme of Marxism.

 Capitalism and Economic Crisis